uqlibrary/technology-training/Audacity/audacity.md

 ## Clipping and normalising

-You might see red lines on the "Cohen at the Picnic" track (if not, use `View > Show Clipping`).
+You might see a red line on the Carlos Valderrama track (if not, use `View > Show Clipping`).
 This denotes **clipping**, which means the soundwave goes over an intensity limit, which might result in artefacts when exporting the project.

 To resolve clipping, we can **normalise** the track, which is equivalent to reducing the amplitude of the soundwave, for it to fit within a range.
 Click on the grey area next to the track to select it, and use: